-A cannabis hangover is apparently more tolerable than an alcohol one.
-However, it does include symptoms such as headaches and brain fog.
-This article looks at other symptoms and causes, and analyses research into this oft-disputed phenomenon.
+A cannabis hangover is generally less unpleasant than an alcohol one.
+However, it can include symptoms such as headaches and brain fog.
+This article looks at other symptoms and causes and analyses research into this oft-disputed phenomenon.
 It also offers tips on getting rid of a cannabis hangover and advice on preventing it from happening.

 What Causes a Weed Hangover?